BhanuSankarasetty/BhanuSankarasetty/README.md

   Join me in this symphony of growth, learning, and creation.
 </p>

-<p style = " text-align: center">Passionate about solving problems, building real-world impactful tech, and growing every day 💪</p>
+<p align= "center">Passionate about solving problems, building real-world impactful tech, and growing every day 💪</p>
 <hr>